13 Days |

 Highlights: Visit Ooty.

 Today morning, you will be taken from Ooty to Kochi.
 It is a vibrant city where ancient meets contemporary.
 Titled as the ‘Queen of Arabian Sea’, Kochi was a popular center across the world for trading spices for a number of centuries.
 Derives from the Malayalam term Kochazhi, the name of the city means a small lagoon.
-Vasco-de-Gama put the city on the World map.
+Vasco-da-Gama put the city on the World map.
 Enriched with the impression of the Arabs, Portuguese, British, and Dutch; now, it is the second most important city in the West Coast of India.
 You can also experience Kathakali dance here.
 Spend the night in Kochi.

 On day 6, you will drive to Alappuzha, famous for the silvery waves of the Arabian Sea.
 Termed as the ‘Venice of the East’, this pictorial town offers rustic backwaters, lagoons, beaches and is crisscrossed with canals.
 Travelers from all over the world come here to experience a cruise in the backwaters.
 It is something that you would also like to enjoy during your tour.
 The Nehru Trophy Boat Race is organized on the Punnamada Lake.
 To witness this, you need to come on the second Saturday of August.
-Referred as the ‘rice bowl of Kerala’, Kuttanad is one of the popular places in the world where rice is cultivated below the sea level.
+Referred to as the ‘rice bowl of Kerala’, Kuttanad is one of the popular places in the world where rice is cultivated below sea level.
 The most important commodity that is manufactured here is coir.

 Embarking on a rice houseboat is a memorable experience.
 Comprises of canals, lakes, and lagoons, the scenic backwaters of Kerala are formed because of the shore currents created in the low barrier islands.
 Board a houseboat to experience the tranquil backwater cruises, once in a lifetime experience.
 You can see nature at its finest form with this.
 Staying in the floating cottages furnished with thatched roof covers, is an amazing feeling.
 Overnight is in Alappuzha.